turtlemonvh/django-windows-test/README.md

             }
         }

-1. Initialize the database by opening a command prompt, `cd`ing to `c:\inetpub\django` and executing the following:
+1. Initialize the database by opening a command prompt, `cd`ing to `c:\inetpub\djangoapp\django-windows-test\windowstest` and executing the following:

         python manage.py syncdb

 _CHECKPOINT:_ You should now be able to access `http://localhost/` on the server and add items as an anonymous user.

 Setting up connection to LDAP
 -------------------